 Yes!
 Baby, or primary, teeth are incredibly important.
 They help your child to chew and develop proper speaking patterns, and they hold the space for the permanent teeth.
 Taking good care of your child’s primary teeth is key to ensuring that your child remains in good oral health in the future.

-Your child should visit a pediatric dentist every six months, or twice a year.
+Your child should visit the dentist every six months, or twice a year.
 These routine visits help us monitor your child’s oral growth and development and quickly provide any treatments that may be necessary.
 We may recommend more frequent visits if needed.

 How can I help prevent tooth decay?